-In addition to the accountability ratings, TEA is required by statute to report dropout rates to the governor and legislature in the Comprehensive Biennial Report (TEC §39.182, 1999) and Interim Report (TEC §39.185, 1999).
-This statute requires that the following types of dropout information be reported: (1) dropout rates of students in Grades 7-12, expressed in the aggregate and by grade level; (2) projected cross-sectional and longitudinal dropout rates for Grades 7-12 for five years, assuming no state action is taken to reduce the rates; and (3) a description of a systematic plan for reducing the projected dropout rates to 5 percent or less.
+In addition to the accountability ratings, TEA is required to report dropout rates to the governor and legislature in the Comprehensive Annual Report (SB 702 and HB 1144, 77th Texas Legislature).
+This legislation requires that the following types of dropout information be reported: (1) annual dropout rates of students in Grades 7-12, expressed in the aggregate and by grade level; (2) completion rates of students in Grades 9-12; (3) projected cross-sectional and longitudinal dropout rates for Grades 9-12 for five years, assuming no state action is taken to reduce the rates; and (4) a description of a systematic, measurable plan for reducing the projected dropout rates to 5 percent or less.
 See Appendix F for a history of the development of state dropout policy.